danrustia11/agriapp_iot/1_environment_setup.md

    <img height="200" width="650" src="/tutorial_images/mysql_2.png"/>

-   \*Replace username and password with the ones defined in the setup.
+   \*Remember to replace username and password with the ones defined in the setup.
    Exit the MySQL environment by CTRL+C.

 4. Install phpMyAdmin <br/>